DDF News — 10 Jul 2019

 The Missy Elliott Project in Dublin - June 2019

-DDF was delighted to partner with The Digital Hub to bring The Missy Elliott Project to Dublin this June.
+DDF was delighted to partner with The Digital Hub to bring The Missy Elliott Project to Dublin in June 2019.
 Developed by the UK-based artist, Selina Thompson, this performance and digital exchange project invites young women of colour from cities all over the world to collaborate and imagine a RADICAL NEW FUTURE.

 Felispeaks (aka Felicia Olusanya), one of the artists involved shares what the project meant to both the artists and the young women who participated.